 Peak experiences can come out of nowhere.
 Recently I was on a tour of the Uyuni salt flats in Bolivia.
 At night our tour group relaxed in some volcanic hot springs in the middle of the desert—which was brilliant in its own right—but then we were lucky enough to witness a full moon rise.
 We all howled as the moon first peeked its head on the horizon, and watched (while bathing in a 35C hot spring) as it slowly illuminated the desert.
 It was one of the best moments of my life, and one of those pinch-me moments that I could never have seen coming.

-Never knowing what’s next is one of the things I love most about travel on a day to day basis.
-But when I zoom out and look at the bigger picture, I appreciate this unpredictability even more.
+Never knowing what’s next is one of the things I love most about travel.
+This is true on a day-to-day basis, but when I zoom out and look at the bigger picture, I appreciate this unpredictability even more.

-Before I began travelling I felt like my life had turned into a straight arrow—like my career path wouldn’t ever change, or that most my major life decisions were already behind me.
-(Hello quarterlife crisis.)
+Before I began travelling I felt like my life had turned into a straight arrow pointing in one direction—like my career path wouldn’t ever change, or that most my major life decisions were already behind me.
+(Hello quarterlife crisis?)
 While my early twenties felt like this crazy spikey graph that went in all sorts of exciting directions, as I neared 30 I felt like there was only one way forward.
 This frightened me.

 Knowing when to go home